 If you have already had a first inspection and have been advised to apply for a supplementary inspection, you will need a Supplementary inspection application form(Word 75KB).

-Where centres have 'Points to be addressed' on an inspection report, an appropriate action plan (template available here), will be submitted in preparation for the next inspection.
+Where centres have 'Points to be addressed' on an inspection report, an appropriate action plan (Word 58 KB), will be submitted in preparation for the next inspection.
 This plan will include a timeframe and will form part of the next inspection.

 Preparing for inspection (Stage 2)

 We will inform you when your application has been checked and is in order.
 We will then pass it to the Inspections Co-ordinator to arrange your inspection.
-You must then send both inspectors inspection preparation documentation (see Handbook pages 48-49).
+You must then send both inspectors inspection preparation documentation (PDF 280KB)

 Template forms are provided for some of these items: